-Read the following paragraph and consider the writer's tone.
+H5P: Read the following paragraph and consider the writer's tone.
 How would you describe the writer's attitude toward wildlife conservation?
+There is more than one right answer.

 Many species of plants and animals are disappearing right before our eyes.
 If we do not act fast, it might be too late to save them.
 Human activities, including pollution, deforestation, hunting, and overpopulation, are devastating the natural environment.
 Without our help, many species will not survive long enough for our children to see them in the wild.
 Take the tiger, for example.
 Today, tigers occupy just 7 percent of their historical range, and many local populations are already extinct.
 Hunted for their beautiful pelt and other body parts, the tiger population has plummeted from 100,000 in 1920 to just a few thousand (Smith, 2013).
 Contact your local wildlife conservation society today to find out how you can stop this terrible destruction.